Shi-Wm/QR-CLIP/README.md

   * [The file structure](#4-the-file-structure)
   * [Running](#5-running)

+## Code Availability Statement
+This code is associated with a paper currently under review.
+To comply with the review process, the code will be made publicly available once the paper is accepted.

+We appreciate your understanding and patience.
+Once the code is released, we will warmly welcome any feedback and suggestions.
+Please stay tuned for our updates!

 ## 1. Introduction
 Daily images can convey abstract meanings that require us to memorize and infer profound information.
 To encourage human-like reasoning, in this work, we teach machines to predict where and when the image was captured.
 Inspired by Hutchins's theory of Distributed Cognition, we design a new model called \textbf{QR-CLIP}, which is composed of two components.
 1) The \textbf{Quantity} Module expands cognitive resources by accumulating as much open-world knowledge as possible from the environment, thereby enhancing cognitive ability.
 2) The \textbf{Relevance} Module integrates relevant information from various cognitive tools to create a comprehensive cognitive outcome.